-World Leadership Alliance-Club de Madrid’s (WLA-CdM) co-organises its flagship Policy Dialogue ‘Multilateralism that Delivers’ in collaboration with Bertelsmann Stiftung, in a virtual format and over a four-day period: a single session on 20 October, and three-day session between 28 and 30 October.
+This year World Leadership Alliance-Club de Madrid’s (WLA-CdM) is co-organising its flagship Policy Dialogue ‘Multilateralism that Delivers’ in collaboration with the Bertelsmann Stiftung, in a virtual format and over a four-day period: a single session on 20 October, followed by a three-day of sessions between 28 and 30 October.
+Thanks to live interpretation, we will offer all plenary sessions of ‘Multilateralism that Delivers’ in three languages: English, Germany and Spanish.

-Our 2020 Policy Dialogue ‘Multilateralism that Delivers’ provides a global platform that brings together a large number of WLA-CdM’s more than 100 democratic former Presidents and Prime Ministers, from over seventy countries, sitting policymakers, representatives of international organisations, civil society and academia to identify and promote a much-needed renewal of our multilateral system, one that breathes new life and reflects new realities.
-Building on our continued work on multilateralism, the specific measures and policies identified will feed into the UN75 stock taking process and will be shared with the German EU Presidency and other major action-oriented discussions taking place on this most pressing topic such as the UN2020 campaign.
+Our 2020 Policy Dialogue ‘Multilateralism that Delivers’ provides a unique, multi-stakeholder platform that brings together a large number of WLA-CdM’s more than 100 democratic former Presidents and Prime Ministers, from over seventy countries and sitting policymakers, representatives of international organisations, civil society and academia to identify and promote a much-needed renewal of our multilateral system, one that breathes new life into our international order and reflects new realities.
+Building on our continued work on challenges to multilateralism and global cooperation, specific measures and policies will be shared with the UN75 stock-taking process, the UN2020 campaign, the German EU Presidency and other major action-oriented discussions currently taking place on this most pressing topic.

 The Policy Dialogue’s Breakout Action Labs will delve deeper into three challenges that require a multilateral and cooperative approach: